 Americans have been buying more during the pandemic and the rise in overconsumption is costing our planet

+To meet the demand, delivery companies like Amazon, FedEx, and UPS have wrapped millions of purchases in layers of cardboard and plastic and hired thousands of new drivers to bring them to our doorsteps.

-While Amazon recorded breaking global revenues in 2020, the ease of one-click, one-day delivery shopping is having environmental consequences.
-Amazon warehouse towns are being built in predominantly Black and Latino communities, exposing them to higher rates of air pollution.
+While Amazon recorded breaking global revenues in 2020, the ease of one-click, one-day delivery is leading to more Amazon warehouses being built in predominantly Black and Latino communities, exposing them to higher rates of air pollution.

 What is overconsumption costing our planet?
 And what will it take for our society to consume less?